Get all your news in one place.

 A biopic unlike you've ever seen before, Better Man will tell the extraordinary story of UK popstar Robbie Williams.
 From his meteoric rise as a member of '90s boyband Take That, to his playboy lifestyle and fall from grace, and then his career resurrection, this flick from The Greatest Showman filmmaker Michael Gracey is one that Williams fans won't want to miss.

 Okay, so what's the catch?
 Rather than hire an A-lister to portray Williams in this tale inspired by real-life events, the singer-songwriter and UK actor Jonno Davies provided mocap performances that, under the watchful eye of multi-award-winning visual effects studio Weta, have been digitally recreated to turn Williams into a chimpanzee.
 That's how Williams apparently sees himself, after all.
-Don't be surprised if it unique approach to movie biopics is a hit in British, Irish, and Australian cinemas before 2024 ends.
+With a surprisingly great 88% Rotten Tomatoes critical rating, don't be surprised if its unique approach to movie biopics is a hit in British, Irish, and Australian cinemas.

 A Real Pain